JohnNDaras/SYSTEM-PROGRAMMING/Project_2/README.md

+**<p align = center>Concurrent Directory Copying in Unix: Efficient Server-Client Communication with Threaded Processing**

 This project pertains to the domain of system programming within a Unix environment, specifically with thread creation and network communication.
 It’s a program that recursively copies all contents of a directory from a server to the local file system of a client.
-The server handles requests from multiple clients concurrently and process each request in parallel, breaking it into independent file copy operations.
+The server handles requests from clients concurrently and process each request in parallel, breaking it into independent file copy operations.
 Entities and Communication: The main entities in the design are the server and the client.
 Multiple clients can connect simultaneously to a server, and communication between them is achieved using